 - Conservation Excellence Grants to improve and expand capacity at organizations working in land conservation.

-- A special initiative, School Play Yards, creates safer, more active play areas and environments for outdoor learning at schools.
+- School Play Yard Initiative creates safer, more active play areas and environments for outdoor learning at schools.

-- In response to the fall 2013 flooding, GOCO offered emergency Flood Recovery grants to help affected communities repair or rebuild damaged parks, trails and open spaces.
+- In response to the fall 2013 flooding, GOCO provided $5 million in emergency flood recovery grants to help affected communities repair or rebuild damaged parks, trails and open spaces.